KevTango/Cawthron-Accelerometer-Chain/README.md

 1. Choose datalogging mode in: `MODE` to `MODE = DATA_RATE_1HZ` for 1 Hz or `MODE = DATA_RATE_2HZ` for 2 Hz

-2. To set up RTC, uncomment section under Date initialisation and follow formatting
+2. To set up RTC, uncomment section under date initialisation and follow formatting

-3. Run the code to save the time and comment out the RTC code section as before to stop it from re-initialising the time each time
+3. Run the code to save the time

+4. Comment out the RTC code section as before to stop it from re-initialising the time each time

+5. Rerun the code

 ### Receiver

+1. Configure ID from 0-9 under `ID = _` **MAKE SURE EACH ID NUMBER IS DIFFERENT**

+2. To set up RTC, uncomment section under date initialisation and follow formatting

+3. Run the code to save the time

+4. Comment out the RTC code section as before to stop it from re-initialising the time each time

+5. Rerun the code

 ## PCB